-Celtic history and music from Ireland, Scotland, Bretagne, Galatia, and Cape Breton will be experienced, studied, and performed using instruments and voices.
-We’ll find and cross the musical bridges between regions–from the ballads of Ireland, Scotland and Wales to the Alalas of Spain and dance tunes of Brittany.
+Celtic history and music from Ireland, Scotland, Bretagne, Galatia, and Cape Breton will be experienced, researched, studied, and performed using instruments and voices.
+We will find and cross the musical bridges between regions – from the ballads of Ireland, Scotland and Wales to the Alalas of Spain and dance tunes of Brittany.
 An end-of-term presentation will be prepared drawing on inspiration from traditional forms.
 Students must bring a guitar, banjo, mandolin, or fiddle (or other social instrument) to class for purposes of furthering personal music making through traditional forms.
-We will practice and perform as a group, improving our reading and aural skills.
+We will practice and perform as a group, improving our sight-reading and aural skills.

 Course Level: 2000-level